 If you’re enjoying your current full-time job but are keen to find more time for life around it, you could consider asking your boss whether you could cut down your hours.

 Before you approach your employer, it’s best to check your company’s handbook (or perhaps your employment contract).
-Here, you’ll be able to find their policy on things like part-time and/or flexible hours, telecommuting, and job sharing.
+Here, you can find their policy on things like part-time and/or flexible hours, remote work, and job sharing.
 This will allow you to assess your options and consider how you might feel if your boss offered you an alternative or a compromise instead.

 It’s also a good idea to plan a proposal for how the company could manage on the days you’d be off work if you were to cut down your hours.
 For example, would someone else need to be hired part-time to share your role, or are the team happy to split the extra work between them?

-Another thing to think about is which days you’d like to take off – and your boss is likely to be much more accommodating if you can be flexible about this; for example, if you can work on the company’s busiest days.
+Another thing to think about is which days you’d like to take off.
+Your boss is likely to be much more accommodating if you can be flexible about this – for example, if you can work on the company’s busiest days.

-If your boss isn’t sure about the idea, you could always suggest testing the arrangement for one month to see if it works for both sides.
+If your boss isn’t sure about the idea, you could always suggest testing the arrangement for a trial period to see if it works for both sides.
 Chances are, if you’re a valued member of the team who works hard, your boss will try their best to work with you to reach an agreement.

-Want more tips on how to balance life with work?
+Want more tips on balancing life with work?

 8. Fitness instructor or personal trainer

-If you’re fit, healthy, and exercise regularly, there’s no reason why you can’t train to become a fitness instructor and start teaching classes yourself.
+If you’re fit, healthy, and exercise regularly, there’s no reason why you can’t train to become a fitness instructor and start teaching classes.

-You might want to teach a high-intensity aerobics class, or something more gentle and relaxed, like yoga.
-You can usually take on as many classes as you wish on a weekly basis, giving you complete control over your hours.
+You might want to teach a high-intensity aerobics class or something more gentle, like yoga.
+You can usually take on as many classes as you wish each week, giving you complete control over your hours.

 Companies like Move it or Lose it offer full training to help people become specialist fitness instructors for older adults.